-If you’re in a hurry and just want to find the Best Golf Balls for Average Golfers (Mid Handicappers) in 2020, then we recommend the Titleist Tour Soft (2020 Version).
+If you’re in a hurry and just want to find the Best Golf Balls for Average Golfers (Mid Handicappers) in 2021, then here’s what we recommend:

 In this article, we’re going to be reviewing the following golf balls: